Dementia

 Even in the early stages of dementia, it's good to take a family member, friend or caregiver along to help you remember the information you're given.

-For dementia, basic questions to ask a health care professional include:
+For dementia, basic questions to ask a healthcare professional include:

 • What is likely causing my symptoms?